 The only way the Google Home can connect to Wi-Fi is through the network from a router, so it’s essential to make sure your router is set up correctly and emitting a strong signal to your home’s devices.

 If your Google Home is not connected to your Wi-Fi network, or if the signal is not strong enough, you may experience some of the following issues:

 - Music playback is not smooth.
 It may start and freeze immediately.

 - You cannot broadcast messages to your other smart devices.

-- Streaming platforms like Netflix or YouTube don’t open when you tell it to.
+- Streaming platforms like Netflix or YouTube won’t open when you ask Google Home to do it.

 - Online searches don’t work consistently.